Most base cabinets in the kitchen can have room for a single bin trash pull out or a double bin trash pull out.

 An example would be…a 12” wide pull out trash can would work within a standard 15” cabinet opening width.

 More Dimensions to Be Aware of

-This is the most crucial part when looking for a product that will work for your application.
+This is the most crucial part when looking for a pull out trash product that will work for your application.
 There are going to be widths, depths and heights that will make or break your project.